medialibre/medialibre/wp-content/plugins/add-to-any/README.txt

 * **Vector** share & follow buttons (SVG icons)
 * **Universal** Share Button and Smart Menu
 * Individual share links and custom share icons
-* Choose from over 100 services
-* 3rd party buttons include the Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button and Google +1 Button
+* Official buttons including the Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button and Google +1 Button
 * Universal email sharing makes it easy to share via Gmail, Yahoo!
-Mail, Outlook.com (Hotmail), AOL Mail, and any other web and native apps
+Mail, Outlook.com (Hotmail), AOL Mail, and any other web or native apps

-<a href="https://www.addtoany.com/">Share Buttons</a> demo
+* <a href="https://www.addtoany.com/">Share Buttons</a> demo

-= Custom Placement =
+= Custom Placement & Appearance =
 * Before content, after content, or before & after content
 * Vertical Floating Share Bar, and Horizontal Floating Share Bar
 * As a shortcode, or a widget within a theme's layout